Stochastically modeled weakly reversible reaction networks with a single linkage class: Introduction

 Despite the importance of understanding whether a stationary regime exists, checking for positive recurrence in the setting of reaction networks is usually a hard task, with the exception of a few classes of models for which positive recurrence has been shown \cite{AndProdForm, AC:product, CW:product, JH:mono, AK2018, ACKK2018}.
 Probably the most important open conjecture related to stochastic models in the field is the following: if the reaction network is \emph{weakly reversible} (i.e., if each connected component of the reaction graph is strongly connected; see Definition \ref{def:WR}), then the associated Markov model is positive recurrent.
-There is a large amount of evidence that this conjecture is true.
-In particular, in \cite{AndProdForm}, it was shown that any model that is complex balanced admits a particularly nice stationary distribution.
-Followup work in \cite{ACKK2018} showed that these models are non-explosive, implying they are positive recurrent.
+There is a large amount of evidence that this conjecture is true. \reply{In particular, in \cite{AndProdForm} it was shown that if the deterministic model associated with a particular network is \textit{complex balanced} (meaning that at equilibrium the total flux into each complex is equal to the total flux out), then the stochastic model associated with that same network admits a stationary distribution that is a product of Poissons.} Followup work in \cite{ACKK2018} showed that these models are non-explosive, implying they are positive recurrent.
 A key fact is that for \emph{every} weakly reversible reaction network, there is a choice of rate constants that makes the model complex balanced.
 Hence, if there is a weakly reversible model that is not positive recurrent, the lack of recurrence must be a property of the specific choice of rate constants, and not of the network structure, something most researchers find unlikely.

 In this paper, we do not consider the full class of weakly reversible networks, but instead restrict ourselves to those networks that are weakly reversible and have a single connected component (termed a ``linkage class'' in the literature).
 This particular set of networks was first studied in the deterministic context in \cite{AndBounded_ONE2011,AndGAC_ONE2011}, where it was shown that they necessarily have bounded, persistent trajectories.
 That is, for each trajectory $x(t)\in \R^d_{\ge 0}$, the expression $\sum_{i=1}^d |\ln(x_i(t))|$ is uniformly bounded in time.
 This subclass of models was studied in the stochastic context in \cite{AK2018}, where positive recurrence was proven under a few additional assumptions on the network, which we will not list here due to their technical nature.